-- Note: The Company has received the certificate for compliance with operational headquarter business scope issued by the Industrial Development Bureau, MOEA, on August 26, 2019.
-Accordingly the Company is not restricted by the investment limit requirement. - 3.
-Material transactions with investees of Mainland China: None.
+Note: On August 26, 2019, the consolidated company was issued the supporting documents for compliance with the business scope of the head office by the Industrial Development Bureau, Ministry of Economic Affairs, so it was not subject to any investment limit.

+3. Material transactions with investees of Mainland China: None.